 If you are looking for a part-time job, we probably can't fill the need that you may be looking for.
 If you are interested in community service, helping those that may not be able to help themselves, putting some effort back in to the community that you have appreciated - this may be the role for you.

 The District is still in the process of putting some of these programs together, but we would be interested in hearing from you.
-Please fill out our online form and we will be contacting you.
+Please fill out our form if you are interested.
 Applicants must be in good health.
 Since this is a government agency, a background check will be done on all potential volunteers.
 Those living in the boundaries of Fire District 4 will be considered first.